South Africa sees sharp rise in virus, part of African wave

 South Africa’s new wave is likely to spike so quickly that it could overwhelm hospital capacities in some regions, he warned.

-South Africa's surge highlights that a new wave of the disease is sweeping across Africa, John Nkengasong, the head of the African Centers for Disease Control and Prevention, said Thursday.
+South Africa's surge highlights that a new wave of the disease is sweeping across Africa, John Nkengasong, the head of the Africa Centers for Disease Control and Prevention, said Thursday.

 South Africa recorded 6,700 new cases on Wednesday night, the country’s highest number of new cases since August.
 South Africa's 7-day rolling average of daily new cases has risen over the past two weeks from 4.4 new cases per 100,000 people on Nov.
 25 to 7.7 new cases per 100,000 people on Dec.
 9.